 Do you feel your memory is declining?
 Between 25-50 per cent of the world's ageing population experience subjective cognitive complaints (SCCs) such as frequent forgetfulness, difficulties concentrating, making decisions and thinking clearly.
 SCCs are also linked to an increased risk of mild cognitive impairment (MCI) and Alzheimer's disease.

-NICM researchers are seeking participants for a six-month clinical trial investigating a herbal and nutritional supplement for the treatment of SCCs.
+Researchers at NICM Health Research Institute are seeking participants for a six-month clinical trial investigating a herbal and nutritional supplement for the treatment of SCCs.

 Who can join?